How to Make Banana Bread Recipe in 12 Easy Steps

 Do you ever get bored of the same old bakery bread?
 Do you ever want to try something new with bread?
 If this thought has run through your mind, then how to make banana bread recipe is for you!

 Too often, I find bread to be bland and I tend to crave something new and interesting.
-Sometimes, I opt for sponge cake or cupcakes or something sweet the very least.
-In this article, I’ll be sharing with you how to make the moist and delicious banana bread recipe for friends and family and most of all, for you.
-So, sit back, relax and enjoy this recipe.
+Sometimes, I opt for sponge cake, cupcakes, or something sweet at the very least.
+In this article, I’ll be sharing with you how to make the moist and delicious banana bread recipe for friends and family and, most of all, for yourself.
+So, sit back, relax, and enjoy this recipe.

 STEP 1: Before you put your hands to work, preheat the oven to 350F and butter your baking pan.
 A small baking pan is more than okay for this.